kzar/bitratchet-js/README.md

 Extending
 ---------

 Bitratchet is easy to extend, you can make your own primitives with total flexibility to suit your needs whilst still leveraging ones provided.
-(Refer to the list of rules primtives must abide to in the primtive section above when creating your own.)
+(Refer to the list of rules primitives must abide to in the primitive section above when creating your own.)

-For example here's a timestamp primtive that makes use of the number primitive to easily parse timestamps in the data:
+For example here's a time-stamp primitive that makes use of the number primitive to easily parse time-stamps in the data:

       function timestamp(options) {
           return {